Here’s Why Your Faucet Is Leaking:

 When your faucet is used on a regular basis, it’s possible for parts to become loose, which may explain your leaky faucet.
 If there is leakage coming from the handle, you can either tighten the packing nut or replace it.

-If at any point you feel that you need professional help with repairing your leaky faucet, don’t hesitate to give the professionals at Tom Moffett Plumbing a call.
+If at any point you feel that you need professional help, and so happen to live within Orange County, our nearby plumbing company can help in repairing your leaky faucet.
+Don’t hesitate to give the professionals at Moffett Plumbing & Air a call.
 We’d be more than happy to assist you in ridding your home of pesky leaks!